AlexCristian/Naive_Bayes/README.md

 make
 ```
 2. Train NB classifier:
-change the variable `EXEC_ROOT` in nb-train.bash to the path to `NB.run` (the compiled NB classifier binary)
+change the variable `EXEC_ROOT` in nb-train.bash to the path to `NB.run` (the compiled NB classifier binary).
+Then run command:
 ```
-nb-train.bash [path-to-fold] [fold index] [total_num_of_folds] [K-mer size]
+nb-train.bash [path-to-data] [fold index] [total_num_of_folds] [K-mer size]
 ```
-for example, let's assume we train NB classifier with 5-fold cross validation, the path to training data is `~/genomes/` and k-mer size is 15, then there will be 5 independent models.
+for example, let's assume we train NB classifier with 5-fold cross validation, the path to training data is `~/genomes/` (there are 5 directory in it, `fold1/` to `fold5`) and k-mer size is 15, then there will be 5 independent models.
 The command to train NB classifier and get the first model is:
 ```
 nb-train.bash ~/genomes/ 1 5 15
 ```